-We have continued to modify our existing internal controls infrastructure, as well as to add supplemental compensating manual processes and internal controls, as we adapt to our enterprise resource planning ("ERP") system which we began implementing during the fourth quarter of 2016 and started to use during the second quarter of 2017.
-Other than the changes related to the implementation of our ERP system and the remediation actions which we just began implementing to address the accounting for the derivative and debt issuance costs; there were no other changes in our internal control over financial reporting identified in management's evaluation pursuant to Rules 13a-15(d) or 15d-15(d) of the Exchange Act during the quarter ended December 31, 2017 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+For the quarter ending December 31, 2018, we have completed enhancements to the design and testing of operating effectiveness of certain internal controls over financial reporting, including the controls implemented in the first half of 2018 in response to the previously reported material weakness as disclosed in our Form 10-k for the year ended December 31, 2017.
+There were no other changes in our internal control over financial reporting identified in management's evaluation pursuant to Rules 13a-15(d) or 15d-15(d) of the Exchange Act during the year ended December 31, 2018 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.